 The company quickly retreated from its threats in the face of public outcry and negative press attention.
 Although Halderman was spared, the controversy again reminded security researchers of their vulnerability to DMCA threats for simply publishing the results of their research.9

 Hewlett-Packard resorted to DMCA threats when researchers published a security flaw in HP's Tru64 UNIX operating system.
 The researchers, a loosely-organized collective known as Secure Network Operations ("SNOsoft"), received the DMCA threat after releasing software in July 2002 that demonstrated vulnerabilities that HP had been aware of for some time, but had not bothered to fix.

-After widespread press attention, HP ultimately withdrew the DMCA threat.
-Security researchers got the message, however—publish vulnerability research at your own risk.11
+After the DMCA threat received widespread press attention, HP ultimately withdrew the threat.
+Security researchers received the message, however-publish vulnerability research at your own risk.10

 Blackboard Threatens Security Researchers